winglang/wing/README.md

 });
 ```

-The `cloud.Bucket`, `cloud.Counter` and `cloud.Bucket` are *preflight objects*.
+The `cloud.Queue`, `cloud.Counter` and `cloud.Bucket` are *preflight objects*.
 They represent
 cloud infrastructure resources.
-When compiled to AWS, a Terraform file will be produced with the AWS implementation
+When compiled to a specific cloud provider, such as AWS, a Terraform file will be produced with the provider's implementation
 of these resources.

 The `queue.add_consumer()` method is a *preflight method* that configures the infrastructure to